Imperial Korean Armed Forces: Central Army

 In 1895, the Imperial Attendant Guard served as the army's core and palace guards.
 The Attendant Guard grew to two battalions of 1,700 troops, each battalion consisting of companies of 220 men.
 In March 1896, Gojong added three more battalions to the Attendant Guard, establishing a total of five battalions with 4,400 men.
 The Ministry of the Interior assigned the 3rd battalion as the Imperial Retinue Guard.
 They were directly in charge of escorting the Imperial Family nearby, and Gojong was in charge of the Retinue Guard before the Gabo Reform.
 But after the reform, the Ministers of the Palace, Military, Finance, and Education concurrently holds the position of commander of the Attendant Guard.
 They reorganized the Retinue Guard into an engineer corps.
 Still, they disbanded due to unstable domestic situations.
-In April 22nd, Gojong reorganized two battalions into one regiment divided by ten companies which followed the Russian military system.
+On April 22, Gojong reorganized two battalions into one regiment divided by ten companies which followed the Russian military system.
 It consisted of one independent battalion, and another battalion into a cavalry battalion.
 In 1900, Gojong reestablished the Retinue Guard with 730 soldiers.
 In 1902, the Attendant Guard expanded to two regiments.